How to track your daughter’s period

 Top tips and more about luna!

-Why tracking your daughter’s period can make life easier
+Will tracking my daughter’s period make life easier?

 If your daughter's just started her periods, you’ve probably noticed that everything feels a bit tricky.